Bharat9848/notes/SystemDesign/Design.md

  - Per request time `CPU(time per program)=Instructions per program × CPU Cycles Per Instruction × CPU time per clock cycle` e.g. lets say we are running million instruction per request. cycle per instruction is 1. cpu time per clock is 1/3.5Ghz will give 0.001 sec.
 Or 1000 request per sec.
  - No of user(assume in millions) can be used as proxy for request per sec.
  - capacity of single commodity server - assume 500 request/sec
+ - cache or inmemory server operation 64000 request/sec
+ - Use daily active user as total QPS required

 ## Design interview
 1. requirement gathering
 2. Estimation